Updated: Jul 7, 2021

-He has it all: heart, mind, soul and a brilliant quarterback's arm stemming from his father's genes, LSU's former 90s quarterback Jamie Howard.
+He has it all: heart, mind, soul and a brilliant quarterback's arm stemming from his father's genes, LSU's former 90s Legend at quarterback Jamie Howard.

 More than anything, he knows what to do with his talents.

-During 2020, his debutant starting campaign, Walker exuded confidence, command and uncanny presence for a first year starter, throwing 1 interception every 63 passing attempts (5 in 316 throws, statistic per Gabe Brooks).
+During 2020, his debutant starting campaign, Walker exuded confidence, command and uncanny presence for a first year starter, throwing 1 interception every 72 passing attempts (5 total from 316 throws in his career).